scheiti-dev/folder-to-chivent/README.md

    The file is uploaded directly to the signed URL.

 5. **Post-Upload Handling:**
-   On success, the file is moved to the folder specified by `UPLOADED_FOLDER` in `app.config.json`.
+   On success, the file is moved to the folder specified by `uploadedFolder` in `app.config.json`.

 6. **Authentication:**
    The app manages a guest token for API authentication, refreshing it as needed.